laurentperrinet/Perrinet20PredictiveProcessing/README.md

-In humans for instance, the delay for the transmission of retinal information to the cortex is approximately 80 ms, while the minimal latency to perform an oculomotor action is approximately an additional 50 ms [@Kirchner06] (see [@Lamme00] for those values in monkeys).
+In humans for instance, the delay for the transmission of retinal information to the cortex is approximately 80 ms, while the minimal latency to perform an oculomotor action is approximately an additional 50 ms [@Kirchner06] (see [@Lamme00] for equivalent values in monkeys).
 While this naturally constrains the capacity of the visual system, we will herein take advantage of these delays to dissect the different visual processes.
 In particular, we will focus in this chapter on the role of these fundamental temporal constraints on the dynamics of such predictive processes as they unravel with the passage of time.

 As an illustration, let's use the example of the recording of a set of neural cells in some visual areas.
-Let's assume that these recordings are evoked by an analog visual signal (as a light signal projected on retinal sensory cells) and that we may extract the analog timings of spiking events for a population of cells.
+Let's assume that these recordings are evoked by an analog visual signal (as a luminous signal projected on a population of retinal sensory cells) and that we may extract the analog timings of spiking events for a population of cells.
 We may then choose to display this data in a "raster plot", that is, showing the timing of the spikes for each of the identified cell.
-Time is thus relative to that of the experimenter and is given thanks to an external clock: It is shown a posteriori, that is, after the recording.
-In general, this definition of an absolute time was first formalized by Newton and defines most of the laws of physics using time as an external parameter.
-But there is yet no evidence that neurons would have access to such a central clock giving a reference to the absolute, physical time.
-Rather, its response is solely controlled by the *present* distribution of electro-chemical gradients on its membrane.
+Time is thus relative to that of the experimenter and is given thanks to an external
+clock: It is shown a posteriori, that is, after the recording.
+In general, this definition of an absolute time was first formalized by Newton and defines most of the laws of physics, using time as an external parameter.
+But there is yet no evidence that neurons would have access to such a central clock giving a reference to absolute, physical time.
+Rather, neural responses are solely controlled by the *present* distribution of electro-chemical gradients on their membrane.
 Such a notion of time is local to each neuron.
-As a consequence, the network is asynchronous, that is, that timing is decentralized.
+As a consequence, the network's dynamics is asynchronous, that is, that timing is decentralized.
 Moreover, this local notion of (processing) time is *a priori* disjoint from the external time which is used to represent the visual signal.
 Such an observation is essential in understanding the principles guiding the organization of visual processes: A neural theory of predictive processes can be only defined in this local (interoceptive) time, using only locally available information at the present instant.
 In particular, we will propose that neural processes in vision aim at "predicting the present" [@Changizi08] by using an internal generative model of the visual work and using sensory data to validate this internal representation.

 This chapter will review such dynamical predictive processing approaches for vision at different scales of analysis, from the whole system to